guybedford/es-module-lexer/README.md

 ### Facade Detection

-Facade modules that only use import / export syntax can be detected via the third return value:
+Facade modules that only use import / export syntax can be detected via the third return value (full build only):

 ```js
 const [,, facade] = parse(`